 It is possible to put the heating circuits of other controllers out of operation while the DHW heating is active when the controllers are linked to one another over a device bus.
-Controllers which should operate a DHW heating with priority need to issue DHW heating active alert.
-Controllers that have heating circuits which should be deactivated during this active DHW heating need to have the configuration Receive release of Rk\ for the heating circuits concerned.
-If the circuit is just a DHW circuit which should influence one or more heating circuits, they need to be assigned with the identical register number.
-In the case that there are several DHW circuits in the system, selected heating circuits can only react to one or other active DHW circuits by assigning different register numbers.
+The return flow temperature limitation in the primary circuit can also be raised to the adjusted value for Maximum return flow temperature or for Point 1 of the return flow temperature in a 4-point characteristic when the controller is configured correspondingly.
+Controllers which should operate a DHW heating in this way need to issue DHW heating active alert.
+Controllers that have heating circuits which should be deactivated during this active DHW heating need to have the configuration Receive release of Rk for the heating circuits concerned.
+If the circuit is just a DHW circuit which should influence one or more heating circuits, they need to be given the identical register number.
+If there are several DHW circuits in the system, selected heating circuits can only react to one or other active DHW circuits by assigning different register numbers.